bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
- - What we will be focussing on building here is the ViewModel that would be used in the view, Exposoing the necessary properties and methods to the view.
+ - What we will be focussing on building here is the ViewModel that would be used in the view, Exposing the necessary properties and methods to the view.
 -->

 ---